xueyinglyu/cfDNA/README.md

 Users need to prepare a list of samples by themselves before running the pipeline (e.g., sample.txt).

-The name of sample matches to fastq file.  e.g., (sample1_1.fastq.gz/sample1_1.fq.gz)
+The name of sample matches to fastq file.  e.g., (sample1_1.fastq.gz or sample1_1.fq.gz)

 | sample1 |
 | --------|